 South Korea is a nation with long and rich cultural traditions, and a land full of highly educated, competitive people.
 Is it any wonder Korea wants to show off its cultural and literary prowess to the rest of the planet?
 There’s a lot more to the peninsula besides kimchi, K-Pop (케이팝) and the decades-long friction with North Korea.
 Many South Koreans want the world to know about their history, their language and their literature.
-A good way of bringing this about would be winning a Noble Prize in Literature, but for that to happen, writers and government officials believe Korean books need better, and more sustained Korean translation efforts.
+A good way of bringing this about would be winning a Noble Prize in Literature, but for that to happen, writers and government officials believe Korean books need better, and more sustained professional Korean translators’ efforts.

 Professional Korean Translators to the Rescue

-This whitepaper presents applicable ten tips that will help you navigate through the requirements of your document translation projects and deliver a quality product that your international readers will thank you for.
+This whitepaper presents applicable ten tips that will help you navigate through the requirements of your time-sensitive translations and deliver a quality that your stakeholders will thank you for.
 Download it for free!